MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 * [Implementing the CredentialsValidationSecurityCheck](../credentials-validation/).
 * [Implementing the UserAuthenticationSecurityCheck](../user-authentication/).
-* Learn about additional MobileFirst Platform Foundation [authentication and security features](../).
+* Learn about additional MobileFirst Foundation [authentication and security features](../).